 Who decides how many parking spaces are sufficient?

 This document explains the system in place for deciding how many parking spaces and toilets a service area should have.
-The Highways Agency are currently reviewing the way they forecast the demand for stopping at new services.

 Where do I park if my vehicle's designated parking area is full?